burggraf/ionic-react-supabase-login/README.md

 ## Quick Start
 1. Create a project at [https://supabase.com](https://supabase.com), save your `SUPABASE_URL` and `SUPABASE_KEY` (anonymous key)
 2. Create or open an [Ionic React](https://ionicframework.com) Project (use the sidemenu template)
-3. `npm i ionic-react-supabase-login`
+3. Add the component to your project: `npm i ionic-react-supabase-login`
 4. Open `Menu.tsx`
-5. To the top, add: `import { Login, ResetPassword } from 'ionic-react-supabase-login';`
+5. Import the component on the page: `import { Login, ResetPassword } from 'ionic-react-supabase-login';`
 6. In the render section, add:
 ```jsx
     <Login